 Buying a house without seeing it first may sound completely crazy.
 However, there are definitely some great benefits so long as you are asking the right questions.
 For starters, you will be able to quickly lock down a house, while others are still making appointments for showings.
 Knowing how to buy a house without seeing it first, will allow you to invest anywhere in the country… or even the world!
 Asking the right questions will minimize your risk and give you the confidence to buy the house sight unseen!
-Below are a few tips and questions to ask when buying a house sight unseen in the Los Angeles area!
+Below are a few tips and questions to ask when buying a house sight unseen in the Riverside area!

 Choosing The Right Inspector

 When you aren’t seeing the house personally, your decision to buy or not will likely be heavily influenced by what the inspection report tells you.
 It’s important to have an accurate and professional inspection done by an inspector you trust.
 Ask for references, experience, and training.
 Make sure you know what they are able to inspect and what things may require a specialist.
 You don’t want to find out down the road that a critical element of the property was never looked at.

 When making an offer to buy a house sight unseen, it’s important to include an inspection clause in your offer.
 This will give you the ability to back out of the sale should the inspector’s report come back with many problems that will need to be addressed.
 You don’t want to find yourself committed to the purchase of a property that will ultimately cost you thousands more to fix up than you had originally expected.

 Hire A Scout

 Find someone in the area that you can trust.
 Someone you can hire to view the home and report back their findings.
 They’ll be able to tell you more about the home and the neighborhood than just relying on Google Maps and what the inspector has to say.
 Have your scout record videos and take photos of the house, the property, the street it’s on, and the local neighborhood.
 Make sure it is someone whose opinion you can trust but who won’t go out and try to buy the property out from underneath you.